Skip to content

 Can you migrate from any XG firewall to any XGS firewall?

-Almost every migration is possible, but there are restrictions on the number of ports and special models.
+Almost every migration is possible, but there are restrictions related to port count and specific models.

 Yes, a new license is required, but there are attractive promo offers for the switch.